meisben/girlsIntoCoding-microbitVolumeMeter/index.md

 <ul class="list-group">
   <a href="https://www.w3schools.com/python/" target="_blank" class="list-group-item list-group-item-action">Python tutorials at W3 Schools</a>
   <a href="https://www.pythoncheatsheet.org/" target="_blank" class="list-group-item list-group-item-action">Python cheatsheet</a>
-  <a href="https://www.cyberbotics.com/doc/reference/index" target="_blank" class="list-group-item list-group-item-action">Webots documentation</a>
-  <a href="https://robohub.org/30-women-in-robotics-you-need-to-know-about-2019/" target="_blank" class="list-group-item list-group-item-action">30 women in robotics you need to know about – 2019</a>
 </ul>
 </div>

 <!--Comment: This is the end of html bootstrap-->